 When applying for new credit you will generally give your name, address, phone number and social security number.
 These are needed to accurately identify the correct credit record to pull.

 Your credit application will require your signature, giving the lender or a financial consultant permission to access your credit file.
 You may be familiar with this approach if you have ever bought a car.

-You walk into the dealership and they will ask you to fill out a credit application before they allow you to test drive.
-You can be subject to multiple hard inquiries using this approach, as the dealership will shop around for the best deal for you.
+If you walk into the dealership, they will ask you to fill out a credit application before they allow you to test drive.
+You may be subject to multiple hard inquiries using this approach, as the dealership will shop around for the best deal for you.
 Events like this results in a hard pull.